Carl-Tallman-95/Unique-kicks/README.md

 # UNIQUE-KICKS

-This is the website for ”unique-kicks”.
+This is the website for ”UNIQUE-KICKS”.
 It is a website that offers customizing services for footwear.
 With simple steps and a simple design you will have an easy time navigating through our pages and hopefully get inspired as well.
 Unique-kicks will be useful for anyone who wants their shoes to have a makeover.
 The site is designed to be compatible with several different screen sizes and is easy to navigate for anyone.